 You don't need a medical marijuana card to do the job, but it would help: We'd like the candidate to know what local dispensaries look like on the inside, and what the shops are selling.
 Depending on your journalism experience, you'll still be considered regardless of personal participation in the product.
-Also, we would consider a request to use a nom de plume for the articles.

 One of your articles would appear in print each week; both would appear online.
 Payment will be discussed with qualified candidates.